nicolalenee/zookeepr/README.md

   ## License <a id="license"></a>
-  This project is covered under the GNU GPLv3 license.
+  This project is covered under the MIT license.